unconed/TermKit/Readme.md

 Built out of WebKit and Node.js.

-Runs in a Mac/Cocoa app, and can be hacked into any WebKit browser (Chrome, Safari).
+Runs as a desktop app on Mac and Windows, and can be hacked into any WebKit browser (Chrome, Safari).

 [Follow TermKit on Twitter](https://twitter.com/TermKit) for the latest news and updates.